What42Pizza/LooF/Documentation/Statements.md

   - Pops the first value of the general stack into VarName.
 Errors if the general stack is empty
 - **pop TableVarName (table), Item0, Item1, ...**
   - Pops the first value of the general stack into TableVarName, then sets the var Item0 to index 0 of TableVarName, sets the var Item0 to index 1 of TableVarName, etc. If the number of items in TableVarName runs out, all remaining arguments will be set to null.
 Errors if the general stack is empty
+- **conditionalPop VarName**
+  - If the general stack is larger than it was when the function was first called, pops the first value of the general stack into VarName.
+Errors if the general stack is empty
+- **conditionalPop TableVarName (table), Item0, Item1, ...**
+  - If the general stack is larger than it was when the function was first called, pops the first value of the general stack into TableVarName, then sets the var Item0 to index 0 of TableVarName, sets the var Item0 to index 1 of TableVarName, etc. If the number of items in TableVarName runs out, all remaining arguments will be set to null.
+Errors if the general stack is empty

 <br>